Double-loop randomized quasi-Monte Carlo estimator for nested integration: Brief overview of Monte Carlo and randomized quasi-Monte Carlo integration

 For certain functions $\varphi$ with desirable properties, such as smoothness and boundedness, more precise statements are possible \cite{Gob22, Owe08}.
 A CLT-based error estimate similar to \eqref{eq:CLT.bound} only holds asymptotically as $R\to\infty$.
 The estimate can still be used in practice to obtain a confidence interval of the error in \eqref{eq:CLT.bound}; however, keeping $R$ fixed and letting $M\to\infty$ is occasionally problematic, as noted in \cite{Tuf04, Lec10}.
 Specifically, the convergence of the distribution of the estimator \eqref{eq:quasi.monte.carlo} to a normal distribution is not guaranteed.

 \begin{rmk}[Integration over general domains] The rQMC method is commonly defined for integration over the unit cube and uniform random variables.
 For integrals over general domains (e.g., normally distributed random variables), the corresponding inverse CDF can be applied to maintain the general shape of the estimators \eqref{eq:monte.carlo} and \eqref{eq:quasi.monte.carlo}.
 This approach introduces singularities at the boundaries, leading to an unbounded Hardy--Krause variation \eqref{eq:VHK}.
-Thus, Proposition~\ref{prop:owen} or Proposition~\ref{cor:he} is required to obtain meaningful error bounds rather than relying on the Koksma--Hlawka inequality \eqref{eq:QMC.bound}. \end{rmk}
+Thus, Proposition~\ref{prop:owen} or Proposition~\ref{cor:he} is required to obtain meaningful error bounds rather than relying on the Koksma--Hlawka inequality \eqref{eq:QMC.bound}. \end{rmk} Finally, for certain integrands, the rQMC method using scrambled Sobol' points can achieve convergence rates of almost three in the variance error (see~\cite[Theorem 6.25]{Dic13}).
+This is the case if the integrand has bounded generalized Hardy--Krause variation of order one.
+The key difference between the Hardy--Krause variation introduced above and the generalized Hardy--Krause variation of order one is that the mixed first partial derivatives must be in $L^2$ rather than in $L^1$ to satisfy this stricter regularity criterion.
+See \cite[Chapter 6]{Dic13} or \cite[Chapter 13]{Dic10} for the full definition.
+This applies, for example, to the inner integrand in the EIG setting (that is, the likelihood of data observations).
+We discuss the application of this criterion to the outer integrand and provide a short definition in Appendix~\ref{app:GHK}.